Loveless History, Family Crest & Coats of Arms

 The surname Loveless was first found in Glamorganshire (Welsh: Sir Forgannwg), a region of South Wales, anciently part of the Welsh kingdom of Glywysing, where they held a family seat from very ancient times, some say well before the Norman Conquest and the arrival of Duke William at Hastings in 1066 A.D.

-Important Dates for the Loveless family
+Early History of the Loveless family

 This web page shows only a small excerpt of our Loveless research.
 Another 116 words (8 lines of text) covering the years 1599, 1564, 1634, 1610, 1626, 1616, 1670, 1618, 1657, 1641, 1693, 1735, 1799, 1789, 1621 and 1675 are included under the topic Early Loveless History in all our PDF Extended History products and printed products wherever possible.